iFixit/itbrokeand.ifixit.com/_posts/2012-10-21-google-bot-delays-javascript.md

 We inadvertently discovered this after making a _mistake_.
 We removed some code that reported a users current timezone to our servers via Ajax.
-It had been used to format times in a given users's timezone.
+It had been used to format times in a given user's timezone.
-It was old code and it was an old idea, we primarily use relative times now.
+It was old code and it was an old idea;

-### Woops
+we primarily use relative times now.

-After deploying the code removal,
+### Whoops

-Our error logs immediately started lighting up with:
+After deploying the code removal, our error logs immediately started lighting up with:
 `Unknown ajax response function: setTimezone`.
 We knew this wasn't a huge deal.
 It was an Ajax call, it would be invisible to users,